A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Examples

-Table~\ref{tab:borehole} compares the median and two tail percentiles $(P_5, P_{95})$ of $\xi_M^0$ values obtained from the GP model surrogates fitted to 50 random maximin Latin hypercube designs via the two methods.
+Table~\ref{tab:borehole} compares the median and two tail percentiles $(P_5, P_{95})$ of $\xi_{I,M}^0$ values obtained from the GP model surrogates fitted to 50 random maximin Latin hypercube designs via the two methods.
 Since the simulator is $8$-dimensional, we considered slightly larger run-sizes $n = 50, 75, 100$ and $125$, however, the number of simulations and the candidates for the boundary values of $\delta$ in the likelihood optimization were kept the same as in Examples~1 and 2.

-As expected, the relative prediction error of the GP fits obtained using the popular approach slightly decreases by lowering the boundary value of the nugget parameter (from $10^{-5}$ to $10^{-10}$) in the optimization problem.
-The proposed method leads to predictors with significantly higher prediction accuracy.
-The percentiles of $\xi_M^0$ in the last row of Table~\ref{tab:borehole} also suggest that most of the correlation matrices are well-conditioned for the $\theta$ values near $\hat{\theta}_{mle}$, and $\delta_{lb}(\hat{\theta}_{mle})=0$.
-That is, the iterative approch is not needed to further improve the prediction accuracy.
+As expected, the interpolation error of the GP fits obtained using the popular approach slightly decreases by lowering the boundary value of the nugget parameter (from $10^{-5}$ to $10^{-10}$) in the optimization problem.
+The proposed method leads to predictors with significantly higher interpolation accuracy.
+The percentiles of $\xi_{I,M}^0$ in the last row of Table~\ref{tab:borehole} also suggest that most of the correlation matrices are well-conditioned for the $\theta$ values near $\hat{\theta}_{mle}$, and $\delta_{lb}(\hat{\theta}_{mle})=0$.
+That is, the iterative approach is not needed to further improve the interpolation accuracy.

+Table~\ref{tab:borehole_pred} summarizes the prediction accuracy values (i.e., $\xi_{P,M}$) for 50 simulations.
+The test set for computing $\xi_{P,M}^0$ is a randomly chosen $8000$-point maximin Latin hypercube design.
+It is clear from Table~\ref{tab:borehole_pred} that more accurate prediction can be achieved by lowering the $\delta$ value in the optimization process of the popular approach, and certainly the proposed approach results in the best prediction at unsampled points among the three cases considered here.

 } \end{example}